sonic-net/SONiC/doc/snmp/snmp-changes-to-support-ipv6.md

 Because of this separation of network namespaces, the route lookup of destination IP is confined to routing table of specific namespace where packet is received.
 If packet is received over management interface, SNMP response also is sent out of management interface.
 Same goes with packet received over Loopback Ip.

-## Changes done to fix the issue ##
+## Changes done to workaround the issue ##

-Currently snmpd listens on any ip by default, this default behavior is changed to listen on management and Loopback0 IP addresses.
+Currently snmpd listens on any ip by default, after this change:
+1. If minigraph.xml is used to load the initial configuration, then SNMP_AGENT_ADDRESS_CONFIG in config_db will be updated with Loopback0 and Managment interface IP addresses during the parsing of minigraph.xml.
+2. No change will be done if config_db.json is used to load the configuration. config_db.json file could have SNMP_AGENT_ADDRESS_CONFIG table udpated with required IP addresses for snmpd to listen on.

 Before the change:
 snmpd listens on any IP, snmpd binds to IPv4 and IPv6 sockets as below:
 ```